TypeScript Notes

 --downlevelIteration

-- Causes code points containing multiple code units to be handled correctly when ECMAScript 6 iteration functionality is transpiled to older versions.
+- Causes code points containing multiple code units to be handled correctly when ES6 iteration functionality is transpiled to older versions.

 Sources